mathewsageorge/NFCAMS-TEACHER-DASHBOARD/README.md

 # NFC Attendance Management System

-This project is an NFC-based attendance management system developed by Mathews A George and Ansu Rose Joseph.
-It allows teachers to manage student attendance, generate reports, and send notifications using a web interface.
+NFC Attendance Management System (NFCAMS) is a comprehensive solution developed by Mathews A George and Ansu Rose Joseph for automating attendance tracking in educational institutions.
+The system leverages NFC (Near Field Communication) technology to streamline the process of marking student attendance.
+It includes a server-side component for data management and a client-side web interface for teachers to interact with.It allows teachers to manage student attendance, generate reports, and send notifications using a web interface.

 ## Table of Contents